bio-tools/biotoolsSum/README.md

 ## Deployment

 `npm run build` creates a `build` directory with a production build of this app.
+Build itself has a single HTML file `index.html`, a JavaScript file `config.js` and a folder called static that contains three other folders – `css`, `js` and `media`.
+Folder `js` contains one minified JavaScript file that contains whole application.
+Folder `css` contains one minified CSS file that contains all styles used in application.
-Set up your favourite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.
+Folder `media` contains all images used inside application.
+File `index.html` is an entry point of the application as it contains links to minified JavaScript and CSS files, and a configuration file `config.js`.
+You always must have an entry point for these files, but it has not to be `index.html`.
+It could be any other HTML file of your choice, but the file must always refer to JavaScript and CSS files in order for the application to work correctly.
+Set up your favourite HTTP server so that a visitor to your site is served entry point HTML file (`index.html` by default), and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.

 ### Building for Relative Paths